-- Written communication

-- Mathematics, science, and technology.

-- Humanities, the arts, and social sciences.
+Section B Multiple-Choice questions cover mathematics, science, technology, humanities, the arts and social sciences.

 Purpose:

 The GAT is an essential part of the VCE assessment procedure.
 Although GAT results do not count directly towards VCE results, they play an important role in checking that School-based Assessments and external assessments have been accurately assessed.
 GAT results are used in the calculation of the Derived Examination Score (DES).
 The Victorian Curriculum and Assessment Authority (VCAA) also uses GAT scores in: